 Suggestion: You can apply for most jobs online using an agency’s resume builder.
 It is best to draft your work experiences and take time to tailor them to the job announcement offline using a word processor.
 This will give you sufficient time to collect all of the information you will need for the application.
 Tailor your work experience write-ups to the job’s required skills, abilities and qualifications.
 Spell check your work and then copy and paste your write-ups into the resume builder.

-Read the job announcement thoroughly for the position you are applying for and pay attention to the required Duties and Responsibilities.
+Read the job announcement thoroughly for the position applied for and pay attention to the required Duties and Responsibilities.
 Look for special skills or other evaluation factors that are needed.
 Highlight the key duties and responsibilities and then incorporate them frequently in your work experience, occupational questionnaire and KSA write-ups.
 You must provide specific examples of the work experience you have that is relevant to the job you are bidding on.

 Don’t use the exact same application for all jobs that you apply for.
 The key is to read the job announcement and then tailor your application to that specific job.
 Jobs within the same series from different agencies often have different skill sets or required experience.
 Read the announcement and ensure that your application includes the required knowledge, skills and abilities.